Tuning Management Pack for VMware

 CPU Pressure > 150 (warning)

-These monitors track CPU Pressure for clusters and hosts, which is CPU over-commit expressed as a percentage.
-This metric is based on the ratio of running virtual machine vCPUs versus host physical CPU cores.
+These monitors track CPU pressure for clusters and hosts — that is, CPU overcommit expressed as a percentage.
+This metric is based on the ratio of running virtual machine vCPUs divided by host physical CPU cores.

-A default of 10 vCPU per host core is used to calculate this ratio as a percentage.
-This default of 10 sits between the industry standard of 4–8, and the vSphere maximum of 25.
-The default can be modified in the Veeam Extensions UI, which will affect the calculation of cpuPressure metric in the Collector.
+The default value of 10 vCPU per host core is used to calculate this ratio as a percentage (100%).
+This default value is taken from the range between the industry standard value (of 4–8 vCPU per host core), and the vSphere maximum value (of 25 vCPU per host core) as the most common.
+The default value can be modified in the Veeam UI.
+Such modification will affect the calculation of cpuPressure metric for a Collector.

-CPU overcommit does not in general indicate a performance problem although it does place more stress on the vSphere host CPU scheduler.
-The real world achievable ratio is very dependent on the workloads running in VMs.
-For example VDI environments may achieve a much higher ratio and therefore a much higher cpuPressure rating for the host or cluster.
+CPU overcommit does not indicate a performance issue in general.
+However, it does place more stress on the vSphere host CPU scheduler.
+The real-world achievable ratio often depends on the workloads running in VMs.
+For example, VDI environments may achieve a much higher ratio and therefore a much higher cpuPressure rating for a host or cluster.

-If CPU overcommit is used in your environment with values greater than 150%, then you should override the threshold for these monitors.
+If you encounter CPU overcommit in your environment with values greater than 150%, it is recommended to override the threshold for these monitors.

 Veeam VMware: Datastore Unknown Files Analysis